HorizenLabs/zkverify-docs/docs/overview/06-verification_pallets/03-risc0.md

     pub type Vk = H256;
     ```

-    The format for those components are:
+    The format for these components is:
       - `Proof`: The risc0's `InnerProof` serialized by `bincode::serialize`.
       - `Pubs` Public inputs: The risc0's `Journal` serialized by `bincode::serialize`.
       - `Vk` Verification key: a bytes array of length 32; the conversion from a risc0 `image_id` (an integer array of length 8) must be big-endian.